metashell/metashell/README.md

 * Download the source code from [github](http://github.com/sabel83/metashell).
 * Install the dependent libraries:
     * libclang
+        * Note: you might use a custom Clang build.
+In that case it is recommended to apply the [Templight patch]( http://plc.inf.elte.hu/templight/) on it, since the Metadebugger needs it.
     * Readline (or Libedit)
     * Termcap
     * Boost